Best Bits 2020 ...

 Oh hey there! 👋

-Here's a bite-size round up of projects I've Open-sourced, posts and articles I've written and contracts I've completed so far this year.
+Here's a byte-size round up of projects I've Open-sourced, posts and articles I've written and contracts I've completed so far this year.

 1. SSR and JAMStack for the win!